-Figure 6 -- Coverage metrics for BetaWGS samples.
+Figure 6 -- Coverage metrics for the Q2 2022 release WGS samples.
 The orange line is the threshold for each metric.
 There are 107 samples (0.1%), with mean coverage greater than 70x, that are not included in the mean coverage (upper left) nor aligned q30 bases (lower right) plots.
 As expected, these samples were outliers in the number of aligned q30 bases (i.e., higher base count than samples with lower mean coverage).